Red-engage logo

 The suggestions in prompt 2, however, have actual value and can be helpful even for people who already have a good understanding of cybersecurity.

-How to Create Great ChatGPT Prompts (5 Tips)
+How Do You Create Great ChatGPT Prompts?

 To truly excel at ChatGPT prompts, it's important to know how to improvise when communicating with ChatGPT.
 Ideally, you will design your own prompts and refine them until they work like a charm every single time.